Volifter/Dezoofier/README.md

 npm start
 ```
 5. Open a web browser and navigate to `127.0.0.1:8080`.
-6. Have a look at the [user manual](./MANUAL.md), and enjoy scraping!
+6. Have a look at the [user manual](./MANUAL.md), and enjoy searching!

 ## Usage
 Please refer to the [User manual](./MANUAL.md) for a complete usage guide.